IMSHOF HISTORY & AWARD

 2014 to Present

 In 2014, the IMSHOF once again joined the ISHOF as a formal division of its organization and all the previous organization structures ended.
 A larger, more formal Executive Committee now helps directs and manages the operation of the IMSHOF.
-A new website was created, tightly linked with with expanded biographies of all honorees with associated videos, photos, painting and/or drawings.
+A new website was created, tightly linked with and with expanded biographies of all honorees with associated videos, photos, painting and/or drawings.
 A Facebook page and Instagram operates and members are also contacted annually through email and newsletters.
 The induction ceremony in 2017 saw the largest assembly ever of 17 individual Honorees and 7 Honor Organizations.

 The Dale Petranech Award for Services to the International Marathon Swimming Hall of Fame